uowuo/abaddon/README.md

 * Not Electron
 * Handles most types of chat messages including embeds, images, and replies
 * Completely styleable/customizable with CSS (if you have a system GTK theme it won't really use it though)
-* Identifies to gateway as the web client unlike other clients so less likely to be falsely flagged as spam<sup>1</sup>
+* Identifies to Discord as the web client unlike other clients so less likely to be falsely flagged as spam<sup>1</sup>
 * Set status
 * Start new DMs and group DMs
 * View user profiles (notes, mutual servers, mutual friends)